mennylevinski/light-network-scanner/README.md

 # 🔍 Light Network Scanner

-A lightweight, open-source Python tool for discovering devices on your local private network.
+A lightweight, open-source Python tool for discovering devices on your local IPv4 network.
 Built for **ethical diagnostics**, **security awareness**, and **administrative auditing**.

 ---